Rotsuprit/linguistics/_pages/about.md

 Before coming to KU, I pursued a bachelor in English and Communication at Ubon Ratchathani University where I was introduced to Generative Syntax by Prof. Supath Kookiatikul.

 **Research Languages:** Thai and Lao

+# Projects
+  - Control & Raising in Thai
+  - Adverb reduplication in Thai imperatives